Finnoy Travel - Travel Stories and Reviews

 Did you know?
 All public transport is free of charge for people registered as living in Tallinn.
 Residents are still required to validate their travel cards when boarding.

 The city centre and the old town are moderately small.
 Still, there is enough to see in the centre for a whole day.
-People who have visited Tallinn before are encouraged to see the sights outside the centre or even outside the city.
+People who have visited Tallinn are encouraged to see the sights outside the city centre.
 GetYourGuide offers many interesting guided activities in Tallinn.

 Costs